mouseless/baked/docs/architecture/application.md

 the same iteration.

 Assume there are two phases with _earliest_ order and they are ready to get initialized at the same iteration.
-In this case application will throw a `OverlappingPhaseException` and execution will stop.
+In this case application will throw an `OverlappingPhaseException` and execution will stop.
 If you see this exception, it means you need to reorder phases so that they don't overlap, or you might change their readiness so that they run in their own iteration.